itsmillertim3/perform2021/Actionable Infrastructure Observability​/content/06_Metric_API/index.md

 ### Postman
 - Let’s get data from the Dynatrace Metric API!
-- For the CPU and Disk GET:
+- For the CPU and Disk GET Requests:
   - Replace {{URL}} in GET with your Dynatrace Environment
   - Be mindful that it’s easy to copy and paste https:// and it’s already in the GET
   - Replace {{API_TOKEN}} in the header with your API Token